barr-israel/barrcodes/content/posts/aoc2024/day13.md

 keywords: [Advent of Code, Rust]
 description: Math disguised as dynamic programming, you're not getting me this time AoC.
 summary: |
-  Today's challange describes a set of claw machines that are controlled by 2 buttons, and the goal is to win as many prizes as possible with as little money as possible.
+  Today's challenge describes a set of claw machines that are controlled by 2 buttons, and the goal is to win as many prizes as possible with as little money as possible.
 github: https://github.com/barr-israel/aoc2024/blob/main/src/day13.rs
 math: true
 ---